 Atherosclerotic heart disease of native coronary artery

-I25.1 is not a specific ICD-10-CM diagnosis code and cannot be used to indicate a medical diagnosis as there is 1 code below I25.1 that describe this diagnosis in greater detail.
+I25.1 is not a billable ICD-10-CM diagnosis code and cannot be used to indicate a medical diagnosis as there is 1 code below I25.1 that describe this diagnosis in greater detail.

 ICD-10-CM codes become active beginning October 1, 2014, therefore, this and all ICD-10-CM diagnosis codes should only be used for training or planning purposes until then.

 A disease in which there is a narrowing or blockage of the coronary arteries (blood vessels that carry blood and oxygen to the heart).
 Coronary artery disease is usually caused by atherosclerosis (a build up of fatty material and plaque inside the coronary arteries).
 The disease may cause chest pain, shortness of breath during exercise, and heart attacks.
 The risk of coronary artery disease is increased by having a family history of coronary artery disease before age 50, older age, smoking tobacco, high blood pressure, high cholesterol, diabetes, lack of exercise, and obesity.

 A thickening and loss of elasticity of the walls of arteries that occurs with formation of atherosclerotic plaques within the arterial intima.

 Age, lifestyle, diet, and gene related degeneration of arteries due to deposition of lipoid plaques (atheromas) on inner arterial walls; main cause of coronary artery disease, a leading cause of death.